Manas2222/Vidly-Backend-API/ReadMe.md

    npm run dev
    ```

-The server will start on `http://localhost:8000` (or your specified PORT).
+The server will start on `http://localhost:8000`.

 ## 📁 Project Structure